39,075,700 hectares (390,757 sq. km.) (150,872 sq. mi.)

 The natural beauty here is picturesque with sights that include Mt.
 Nyangani and Victoria Falls, one of the biggest waterfalls in the world.
-But, even with all of this breathtaking scenery, Mother Nature is not always kind to Zimbabwe.
-It is continuously faced with recurring droughts that cause both food- and water-security issues for people and wildlife alike.
+The country is continuously faced with recurring droughts that cause both food- and water-security issues for people and wildlife alike.

 At one time, Zimbabwe had an abundance of forests and wildlife and was the leading destination for wildlife-based tourism; however, political instability is threatening the country’s wildlife and tourism industry.
 In addition, major drought, poverty, a growing population, and a lack of fuel have all led to massive deforestation.
 This, in turn, has caused soil erosion, destroying what fertile farming land there is.

-Deforestation has accelerated, as rural areas use firewood for fuel as well as the high demand for wood fuel used in tobacco — particularly in the Hurungwe communal lands of Zimbabwe.
+Deforestation has accelerated, as rural communities use firewood for fuel as well as the high demand for wood fuel used in tobacco — particularly in the Hurungwe communal lands of Zimbabwe.
 The rate at which the impoverished communities are collecting firewood is unsustainable, and their actions are creating food-security issues.
 With the damaged soil unable to grow crops, people continue to turn to poaching as a way to eat and earn income.

-Conservation efforts are needed to protect Zimbabwe’s natural resources persist for generations to come.
-While Zimbabwe is a highly educated country, training opportunities are needed for the poorest people to learn new skills that aid in conservation and help better the lives of all.
+Conservation intervention is critical to ensuring Zimbabwe’s natural resources persist for generations to come.
+While Zimbabwe is a highly educated country, training opportunities are needed for Zimbabweans to learn new skills that aid in conservation and help better the lives of all.
 The protected area authority has an exceptional staff, but they lack the resources needed to protect their conservation estate.